appvia/tako/docs/reference/config-params.md

 # Configuration

 Kev leverages Docker Compose specification to configure and prepare an application for deployment in Kubernetes.
-Environment configuration lives in a dedicated docker compose override file, which automatically gets applied to the project's source sdocker compose files at `render` phase.
+Environment configuration lives in a dedicated docker compose override file, which automatically gets applied to the project's source docker compose files at the `render` phase.

 ### Component level configuration